 Homicide and the budget deficit are easily solved by ordinary citizens.
-Solving the budget deficit through homicide might seem counter intuitive, because if we kill off our citizens there will be fewer people to tax and we won’t be able pay our representatives and senators.
+Solving it through homicide might seem counter intuitive, because if we kill off our citizens there will be fewer people to tax and we won’t be able pay our representatives and senators.
 But hang in there and read on.
 I’ll explain.

 Well, I will leave it if there’s a Zombie Apocalypse.
 There was one of those, but it bypassed my house due to high winds.
-People who wear ragged clothing are frequently blown away in a high wind.
+People who wear ragged clothing are frequently blown away on breezy days.

 My comfort zone is pretty big.
 It encompasses wherever I happen to be sitting.
 Occasionally, I have been tempted to leave it to solve a murder.
 If you’re laughing now because you doubt that I could solve a homicide, I have proof positive that ordinary citizens just like me are the people who solve most of them.